bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?
+Because with nodelist we can access DOM elements and arrays are a JavaScript object , they have their own methods and properties.

 5. What is a component?
 a component is a re usable set of code.